 You also need to know why the characters want to get these goals.
 What is their motivation?
 Remember!
 All of the decisions she’ll make in the story will come from that motivations and goals.
 Sometimes the motivations might come out of fears.
 Find out what your character is fear or darkest side and where it is coming from.
 The character will usually go through a road of obstacles until she gets to where she wanted to be at the beginning of the film.

-Your characters need to be believable, and you will get that by making 3-dimensional characters, and you will create that by knowing their back story.
+When learning how to write a good character, the important thing is to make them believable, and you will get that by making 3-dimensional characters, and you will create that by knowing their back story.
 Another critical thing to remember is that your character had a life before the story began (unless she is born into the world in the story).
 Many beginner writers forget that, and they get a very shallow character.
 You should start by writing her biography.
 A complete resume of her life from birth until the story started.
 You have to know your characters, as you know, your best friend.
 These are the things you need to know about your characters:

 If there is something you need to practice is writing backstories.
 Writing the background of each character in your script is vital to understand the mood and style of the story, you are going to tell.
 The more you’ll make your character look and feel real, the more the audience will love your character.
 The more specific you’ll be in its biography – the better.

 Don’t write general things like James is a dog with a fear of abandonment, and every time his owners are going out, he is going mad.
 Write: When James started to get used to his new house and owners, the wife didn’t feel right, and both she and her husband went to the hospital and didn’t come back for two days.
 Ever since then, he is suffering from a fear of abandonment.